ml-explore/mlx-swift/Source/MLX/Documentation.docc/install.md

 ## Command Line Tools

-See <doc:troubleshooting> (Runnging From Command Line) for information about running command line tools from the shell.
+See <doc:troubleshooting> (Running From Command Line) for information about running command line tools from the shell.